 How to remain focused in uncertainties.

-Haven't we all had our uncertainties in life?
-Haven't we all had our nail-biting moments?
-I remember going into surgery in 2019 to correct a malfunctioning tendon in my ring finger.
+In 2019, I had surgery to correct a malfunctioning tendon in my ring finger.
 A condition called, ''Trigger Finger''.
-A few minutes before the surgery, I had to sign a liability waiver in case something happens during the operation.
-It felt as though I was between a rock and a hard place.
-I couldn't continue with the pain in my hand and I couldn't risk losing my hand should the surgery fail.
+A few minutes before the surgery, I had to sign a liability waiver in case something happened during the operation.
 As I stared at my signature, it felt as though I had just signed my life away.
-As the doctors carried out the operation all I could feel was fear.

 1. Be patient with God